hellpig/collatz/README.md

 [http://www.ericr.nl/wondrous/pathrecs.html](http://www.ericr.nl/wondrous/pathrecs.html)
 The algorithm is described in a great paper and corresponding GitHub code [1].
 Unlike his codes, I currently do not try to find the max n in my code, but adding this capability would be very easy.

 I call another algorithm the "repeated k steps" algorithm.
 This is fastest for testing the Collatz conjecture (and for counting steps to 1).
 The algorithm is described in [2].
-The "n++ n--" can still be used for creating sieves and lookup tables.
+The "n++ n--" can still be used for creating sieves and lookup tables, though, for CPU-only code, especially 64-bit-unsigned-integer code, it is not faster because it has to keep making sure it doesn't go too many steps.
+See reduceTo1/collatzSieveless_reduceTo1.c for CPU code that uses "n++ n--" for lookup tables *and* sieves (it was an experiment).

 [1] Bařina, David.
 (2020).
 Convergence verification of the Collatz problem.
 The Journal of Supercomputing.
 10.1007/s11227-020-03368-x.
 [https://rdcu.be/b5nn1](https://rdcu.be/b5nn1)